 5. The Hangover Effect – Craving Greasy Food after A Night Out

 Eating fatty food after a night out is like a post-drinking ritual.
 But what exactly is the science behind it?
 Do the eggs, pizza, tacos, or chicken wings help?
 Unfortunately, it doesn’t but only makes the situation worse.
 Eating greasy foods before drinking can slow the absorption rate, but eating after drinking and especially the morning after is of no use.

 After a night out, the body is dehydrated and low on sugar, making you feel hungry.
-The grease will not absorb the alcohol; it will only leave you feeling worse than before, especially if you have woken up with an upset stomach.
-Instead of eating pizza or tacos, make something healthy to eat like an omelet with salad and hydrate.
+The grease will not absorb the alcohol; it could leave you feeling worse than before, especially if you have woken up with an upset stomach.
+Instead of eating pizza or tacos, make something healthy to eat like a piece of toast with salad and hydrate.